Axenide/PywalZen/README.md

 <p align="center"><sup><i>By using some native color variables, this theme makes <a href="https://github.com/Frewacom/pywalfox">Pywalfox</a> work with <a href="https://zen-browser.app/">Zen Browser</a> correctly.</i></sup></p>

 > [!NOTE]
-> Zen Browser implemented custom gradients for each workspace.
-While this theme works, you need to tweak the contrast for Zen to recognize it, just the first time.
-It is compatible with gradients and the new grain effect!
+> This theme overrides custom gradients, but it is compatible with the new grain effect!

 ![](./screenshots/1.png)
 ![](./screenshots/2.png)